 Firecracker Zucchini Cornbread Muffins

-We got so many great comments about the muffins at the wedding.
-They are so moist (because of the zucchini), surprisingly spicy (in a good way), and sweet (because of the maple syrup).
+Mark and I got so many great comments about the muffins at the wedding.
+They are perfectly moist (because of the zucchini), surprisingly spicy (in a good way), and sweet (because of the maple syrup).
 Visually they are also lovely because of the green zucchini threads, dots of chia seeds, and teeny speckles of red pepper flakes….
 And now you know the story of our wedding cornbread muffins.

 Give this recipe a try!
 I promise you will not be disappointed.

 - 3 Tbsp. chia seed